The one colony – One queen principle

 However such short cut methods can be fraught.
 You really do need to have a clear and understanding of the requeening principles.
 Direct setup requires that the brood must be matched like-to-like in both brood boxes and that the bees in the upper brood chamber must first be trained to enter the top and usually opposite-facing entrance.

-For the record I’ve found that the best and most reliable technique is to simply unite two colonies in the same condition (Figure 2) in much the same way one unites a nuc with a colony to be requeened (Figure 3).
-Ideally this combining process should be done at the beginning of the main honey flow and before gear gets too heavy or difficult to reorganise.
+For the record I’ve found that the best and most reliable technique is to simply unite two colonies in the same condition (Figure 2) in much the same way one unites a nuc with a colony to be requeened.
+Ideally this combining process should be done at the beginning of the main honey flow and before gear gets too heavy or difficult to organise.

 Subsequently Hogg established three basic techniques for double queening of honey bee colonies.
 Remarkably Hogg went on to make other important findings, for example, using the CBN two-queen hive to achieve automatic requeening of hives at season’s end.

-We will revisit this topic in a follow up blog covering set up and operation of two-queen colonies.
+We will revisit the topic of set up and operation of two-queen colonies in Part II.

-Intriguingly any full reading of the operation of two-queen colonies goes way beyond their setup to increase honey production or to enhance the pollination power of honey bee colonies Temporary two-queen hives can be employed to accelerate development of nucleus colonies, to quickly establish swarms, to split hives to eliminate risk of swarming in mid spring and tο achieve automatic requeening of hives.
-The latter strategy – replicating queen supersedure principles – avoids any need to find the old queen, a technique widely employed by commercial beekeepers faced with the prospect of wanting to requeen large apiaries.
+Intriguingly any full reading of the operation of two-queen colonies goes way beyond their setup to increase honey production or to enhance the pollination power of honey bee colonies.
+Temporary two-queen hives can be employed to accelerate development of nucleus colonies, to quickly establish swarms, to split hives to eliminate the risk of swarming in mid spring and tο achieve automatic requeening of hives.
+The latter strategy – replicating queen supersedure principles – avoids any need to find the old queen, ad is a technique widely employed by commercial beekeepers faced with the prospect of needing to requeen large apiaries.

-In his Lavender Hill (two-queen) plan, a late and final project, Hogg modified the famous Killion method for producing section comb honey to spectacular effect (see Eugene Killion’s Dadant publication Honey in the Comb).
+In his Juniper Hill (two-queen) plan, a late and final project, Hogg modified the famous Killion method for producing section comb honey to spectacular effect.
 In this plan may lie the real answer to effective operation of flow hives.